cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

 Quite conveniently, the events that you have converted are compatible with those emanating from transactions so you can just pass them on.
-Of course, you need to update `handleEvent` so that it acts on the new event type, as foreshadowed:
+Of course, you need to update `handleEvent` so that it acts on the new event type, as foreshadowed here:

 ```typescript
 const handleEvent = async (event: StringEvent): Promise<void> => {